 Without waiving the right to defend every allegation referenced herein, Valley Gas, Inc. ("Valley Gas") does not deny the original allegations in the Inspection Report, per se, though Valley Gas maintains that it has performed adequate remedial measures and contests the amount of the Staff's proposed civil penalty assessed.
+In fact, the Staff conducted a follow up inspection on site on November 2, 20121, and reviewed records on January 6 and March 1, 2022, and found that "the Valley gas system has cleared the seven violations cited in the July 12, 14, 15, 16, 19, & August 10, 2021, inspection.
+(Exhibit 1 - 3.10.22 Inspection & Follow Up).
 Accordingly, the remedial measures implemented by Valley Gas and Valley Gas' arguments against the amount of the proposed civil penalty for each alleged violation of minimum federal pipeline safety standards ("Safety Standards") cited by the Staff in the Inspection Report are set out below.